Arturo Tolentino: Vice presidential candidate (1986)

-Tolentino was chosen by Marcos as his vice-presidential running mate for the 1986 snap election.
+Tolentino, a vocal critic of President Marcos within the Kilusang Bagong Lipunan (KBL), was chosen by Marcos in late 1985 to be his vice-presidential running mate for the 1986 snap election.
 They were against the united opposition of Corazon Aquino and Salvador Laurel.
+Many KBL members were not pleased with Tolentino being chosen as Marcos' running mate, but ultimately backed Marcos' decision out of loyalty.
+In response to criticism of his perceived "new stance", Tolentino claimed that he would remain a critic of the Marcos administration when elected, intending to provide criticisms that will be more "constructive".

 According to the National Movement for Free Elections (NAMFREL) final tally, Aquino and Laurel were consistently in the lead.
 The final tally showed Laurel winning by over 800,000 votes—roughly the same margin by which it showed Aquino defeating Marcos.
 However, according to the official COMELEC tally, Tolentino won over Laurel with a margin of approximately one million votes.
 He was ceremonially sworn in as Vice President of the Philippines on February 16, 1986, but functionally never took office.
 The disputed outcome would eventually lead to the People Power Revolution which ousted Marcos and installed Aquino as a revolutionary president.
 In 2013, the National Historical Commission of the Philippines in its Resolution No. 2, series of 2013, officially stated that Tolentino was not elected as vice-president, consequently excluding him from the official roster of vice-presidents of the Philippines.